lanl/LaGriT/documentation/build_win.md

         -DCMAKE_VERBOSE_MAKEFILE:BOOL=TRUE \
         $EXTRA_ARGS

-     There is a bug when it makes tests with static libraries, the following 2 files need to be changed for 'make' to work:
+   There is a bug when it makes tests with static libraries, the following 2 files need to be changed for `make` to work:

         1) ../exodus-6.09/exodus/forbind/CMakeLists change line 56 and have ${HDF5HL_LIBRARY} come before ${HDF5_LIBRARY}
         2) ../exodus-6.09/exodus/cbind/CMakeLists change line 284 with the same library ordering

-     Now run 'make'
+  Now run `make`

   **NOTE:** When compiling with static linker flags, make throws a truncating error, to fix this I have attempted many options in the cmake-script that are listed here, however in the end I just ended up not using "-static" as a linker flag:

           # -DCMAKE_GENERATOR:STRING="Unix Makefiles" \
           # -DCMAKE_LEGACY_CYGWIN_WIN32=1 \